 The passage around its flung-open door was in greater disarray than before.
 The Green Ring growth clinging to the walls had spread out of the room, but been forced loose in big wet clumps by the tumult.
 Everything in that room is what’s left of the Green Ring.
 Every pellet may contain a hundred seeds and eggs.
 The Chokechain could be the womb of a reincarnating forest.
 He must be in there too, in the grains he spent so much time with.
 There must be something left of him that can grow back.

 There was in fact a piece of him, but only of his efforts.
-The laboratory was in disarray, many of the glass vivariums broken open, sharp shards glittering in folds of moss and grass like the eyes of cunning and curious predators.
+The laboratory was chaos, many of the glass vivariums broken open, sharp shards glittering in folds of moss and grass like the eyes of cunning and curious predators.
 A large crimson flower, utterly lost as to which direction was up, had rooted into the cork of the bottle that had contained it and grown into a tall spiral.
 The rest of the bottle, on the other side of the chamber, had Roary’s last effort stuck to its side.
 A note, addressed to his uncle.

 I’m off the chain, but not shirking me duties.
 There be a gap in your collection here, between the spiny jumping beans and the slimy ones.
 There be one that rolls around on its own.
 Seen it with me own eyes I have, so I’m off into the woods to snap it up.

 We’re gods after all, right?
 Must care for all our bitty itty subjects.

 The Captain stood there, note in hand, long enough for the growth to lap at his toe bones.
 When his crew found him he was stiff and unresponsive, nothing more than a statue, but they could look over his shoulder to read the note.
 Word spread, and the vessel was searched top to bottom all over again for his nephew, to no avail.